xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 4 Parsing SQL.md

 Table 4-3.
 Second SQL response table

 ```
 course  name    flavor type
 salad   tomato  savory fruit
 salad   cheddar savory fat
 main    tomato  savory fruit
 main    cheddar savory fat
 dessert peach   sweet  fruit
 ```

 When listing the column names, we can leave out the table name if the column name is unambiguous.

 ## Manipulating Relations

 SQL has a rich set of table manipulation commands.
-You can read and write individual rows with SELECT, INSERT, UPDATE, and DELETE commands.
-The SELECT statement has a very complex syntax that lets you look for values in columns; compare columns to each other; do arithmetic; and compute minimum, maximum, average, and group totals.
+You can read and write individual rows with `SELECT`, `INSERT`, `UPDATE`, and `DELETE` commands.
+The `SELECT` statement has a very complex syntax that lets you look for values in columns; compare columns to each other; do arithmetic; and compute minimum, maximum, average, and group totals.

 ## Three Ways to Use SQL